Qbizinc/qbiz-wiki/training/qram/meals/hive_type.md

 2. First, learn about HDFS:
    1. [Overview of Hadoop Distributed File System](/training/qram/dishes/overview_of_hdfs)
    2. Note the lack of versioning in HDFS.
-      - HMS and query engines cannot use HDFS versioning.
-   3. Note also that journaling is optional.
+   3. Note also that journaling is optional and is inaccessible to users.
-      - HMS and query engines cannot use journaling.